Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Notes

-Nutrition information is an estimate and will vary based on exact ingredients and portion sizes used.
+Nutrition information is an estimate that will vary based on exact ingredients and portion sizes used.

 Nora & Nicolas